listenToRipley/Typescript/CLASSES/README.md

 `interfaces` w/ `class` - you can use interfaces to set params or standards for specific classes and use them on different classes to standardize information. between the `class`  and `interfaces` variable names, use `implement` to pass in the interface element.
 To then create this without error and be able to create these new items on initialization, use `constructor(public param:type)`
+Methods can be added in a similar way.

+See index.ts for examples.